ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Representation Landscape of Ensemble-based PC-Training

-To answer the two key questions in \cref{sec:intro}, we explore (1) how negative flips occur, and (2) why ensembles yield fewer negative flips~\cite{yan2021pct}.
-To do so, we analyze the so-called {\em logit space}, where the representations computed by a deep neural network before the SoftMax operation live.
-For a certain data sample, the logits produced by different models, trained on the same dataset, live in the same vector space which is defined by the class set of the training samples.
-This gives us insights on mechanisms underlying negative flips, which we first illustrate with a simple example.
+To answer the first key questions in \cref{sec:introduction}, we explore (1) how negative flips occur and (2) why ensembles yield fewer negative flips.
+To do so, we analyze the so-called {\em logit space}, where the representations are computed by a deep network before the $\softmax$ operation live.
+The reason we analyze logits rather than feature or softmax probabilities is as follows.
+Compared to the feature space, the logits of an arbitrary sample produced by different models trained on the same dataset live in the same vector space which is defined by the label set of the training samples.
+Compared to the space of post-$\softmax$ output, the logit distribution is easier to analyze because the $\softmax$ operation will skew the distribution.
+From a practical perspective, averaging in the logit space for ensembles is also common in recent works~\cite{gontijo2022no,wortsman2022modelsoups}.